ENERGY PRODUCTION AND FREE RADICALS

 The neurological abnormalities include loss of vision and hearing, migraine headaches, seizures and myoclonus, focal neurological deficits, encephalopathy, psychomotor retardation, dementia, ataxia, spasticity, motor neuron disease, system degenerations, and peripheral neuropathy.
 Muscle disease may present with weakness, exercise intolerance, rhabdomyolysis, myopathic face, chronic fatigue, a fibromyalgia-like picture, and anormal EMG.
 Extraocular muscles are especially susceptible because they have a high proportion of type 1 (oxidative) fibers.
 Thus, ptosis and ophthalmoplegia are very common in mitochondriopathies.

-Abnormal signal in the basal ganglia, basal ganglia calcification, cerebral and cerebellar atrophy, bilateral striatal necrosis, cerebellar hypoplasia, infarcts, leukoencephalopathy
+The neuroimaging findings of mitochondrial disorders include abnormal signal in the basal ganglia, basal ganglia calcificatand ion, cerebral and cerebellar atrophy, bilateral striatal necrosis, cerebellar hypoplasia, infarcts, leukoencephalopathy.

 Several mitochondrial disorders are accompanied by a massive proliferation and enlargement of mitochondria in myofibers.
 On electron microscopic examination, these mitochondria are large and structurally abnormal.
 They have a concentric or other unusual arrangement of their cristae and some of them contain crystal-like inclusions.